gurinina/2025_IntroR_and_RStudio/lessons/02-introR-R-and-RStudio.md

 * History: keeps track of all commands run in console.

 * Git keeps track of any changes in your git repository.
 It is important that you don't change any of the original files in your working directory.
-In fact, it's best if you save `17-codeboo.Rmd` which contains all the code we will be runnnig under anothter name, e.g. `17-codebook_gg.Rmd`, with your initials at the end.
-You can use `git pull` to update your files with those in the repository.
+In fact, it's best if you save `17-codebook.Rmd` which contains all the code we will be running under another name, e.g. `17-codebook_yourname.Rmd`, with your name at the end.
+You can save this either in the lessons directory or in the scripts directory, this is the document you will be handing in as your homework for this module.
+This way you can always go back to the original file if you need to.
+If you want to take notes, you can do so in the `17-codebook_yourname.Rmd` file.

 4. **Files/Plots/Packages/Help** (lower right panel)